 In case you are planning a visit to Auckland in January, this place assures to give a fresh and splashy start to your year.
 Auckland weather in January is quite warm and considered a comfortable time for travelers to visit.
 The trip may be a little expensive than other times because of a little increase in airfare and hotel rates, but every penny you plan to pay to be a part of this crowd this January will be with it.

-The average maximum temperature of weather in Auckland in January is only 25° C(77 F) and the minimum is about 12° C(54 F) which is very mild and pleasant.
+The average maximum temperature of weather in Auckland in January is only 25° C (77 F) and the minimum is about 12° C (54 F) which is very mild and pleasant.
 Although, during nighttime, the temperature may drop to 17°C (63°F), when visitors will want to go with something little warm for dinner outside or other outdoor happenings.
-Auckland weather in January 2019 is predicted by the data of the previous years where the data is pretty similar weather to the past years.
+Auckland weather in January 2020 is predicted by the data of the previous years where the data is pretty similar weather to the past years.
 The data shows that the days are mostly sunny and is dry with 87mm of precipitation over for ten days.
-The temperature seems to go up to 24° C(75.2 F) and may drop to 17° C(62.6 F).
+The temperature seems to go up to 24° C (75.2 F) and may drop to 17° C (62.6 F).
+Visiting this place in January gives you a chance to explore summer in Auckland.

 Since the summer is a great season to spend around the islands and beaches, Auckland in January is pretty flooded with lots of travelers witnessing many outdoor activities like hiking, sightseeing etc. Here are a few places you should not miss out on: